Hang on here, I'm making myself a note versus things going to hell in a handbasket.

 I watched it twice.

-I mean, it's it's been milked for all it has, and it it took quite a lot of effort and time for him to get it made.
+And it took quite a lot of effort and time for him to get it made.

-Uh and their names are in the credits, and I have to think it took these guys a tremendous effort to get this movie made.
+And I have to think it took these guys a tremendous effort to get this movie made.

-And I think one of the things that succeeded in getting it made was probably the success of the Passion of the Christ.
+And I think one of the things that succeeded in getting it made was probably the success of The Passion of the Christ.

-Here's here's here was my take on it.
+Here was my take on it.

-But uh the the the it starts out uh with um I guess a prequel and gives you about five minutes of life at present for those days, and then goes back one year earlier, and it it tells the story of the year leading up to the birth of Jesus.
+But it starts out with, I guess, a prequel and gives you about five minutes of life at present for those days, and then goes back one year earlier.

 And that gets, I think probably the last 20 minutes, 25, 30 minutes of the film, if I remember right, is devoted actually to the manger scene and the three wise men arriving.

-There's almost a mythical I'm 55, and all of these years, hearing the story read to me, uh seeing still pictures, artists, renderings, uh when I was a kid, my imagination running wild as I heard the story and so forth, uh there there becomes a mythical, supernatural uh quality to it, and the movie doesn't do that at all.
+tough to put into words there's almost a mythical or i'm 55 and all of these years hearing the story read to me uh seeing still pictures artists renderings uh when i was a kid my imagination running wild as i heard the story and so forth um there there becomes a mythical, supernatural quality to it.

 The movie portrays this.

-Uh these are just average, normal run-of-the-mill people.
+These are just average, normal, run-of-the-mill people.

-Uh when I say average people, what I'm talking about is that the the in the in the in the crowd of people they live with, there's nothing particularly remarkable about them that set them apart from anybody else, any of their friends or associates, other than at the beginning of the movie when the word spreads that this birth is going to happen, the prophecy that it is going to happen, and that gets everybody all worked up, and there are efforts made to prevent the birth from happening, as you know.
+When I say average people, what I'm talking about is in the crowd of people they live with, there's nothing particularly remarkable about them to set them apart from anybody else, any of their friends or associates, other than at the beginning of the movie, when the word spreads that this birth is going to happen, the prophecy that it is going to happen.

-It's it's really, really, really well done.
+It's really, really, really well done.

 I would.